open/close all folders

 - Oscar does this a few times in Rose of Versailles.

-- The poster for the third season of Magical Girl Lyrical Nanoha shows Subaru doing this with her Power Fist (See the series' article for a picture).
+- The poster for Magical Girl Lyrical Nanoha StrikerS shows Subaru doing this with her Power Fist (See the series' article for a picture).

 - Mobile Suit Gundam: In the final duel between rivals Amuro and Char, the badly damaged Gundam (minus head and left arm) fires its beam rifle upwards to take out Char's Zeong.
 This pose (officially dubbed "Last Shooting") is insanely iconic in Japan, and receives Shout Outs both internal and external.